-As of 2020, the Amman Governorate constitutes 42% of Jordan's total population, reaching 4,536,500 inhabitants, with only 126,300 being rural.
-241 The majority of the population resides within the administrative boundaries of GAM, around 3,816,980 inhabitants as of 2019.
+As of 2020, Amman Governorate's constitutes 42% of Jordan's total population, reach 4,536,500, with only 126,300 being rural and the rest are urban.
+241 The majority of the population resides within the administrative boundaries of GAM, with around 3,816,980 as of 2019.
 242 The census conducted by DOS follows the administrative boundaries of Mol, using the Liwa and not the municipalities.
-The Liwas with the highest populations are: Marka, Amman Qasaba, Al-Jami'ah, Al Qweismeh and Wadi As-Sir, all of which cover areas that are part of GAM.
+The Liwas with the highest population are: Marka, Amman Qasaba, Al-Jami'ah, Al Qweismeh and Wadi As-Sir, all of which cover areas that are part of GAM.
 243 Al Jizah and Al Muaqqar Liwas have the lowest population and population densities.
-Both are mostly covered by desert and do not have urban areas, but instead have towns and villages which are small and located along major roads.
+Both of them are mostly covered by desert and do not have urban areas, but instead have towns and villages which are small and located along major roads.

-Amman Governorate has a population density of 598 people per km2, which is approximately 20% and 80% higher than the neighbouring governorates of Al Balqaa and Zarqa respectively.2244 However, as the majority of the governorate is uninhabited, the actual population density in urban areas is expected to be much higher.
-More than half of Amman Governorate's population is aged under 25,2245 which increases demands on educational facilities and the dependency rate, and would require careful planning for the future.
+Amman Governorate has a population density of 598 people per km2, which is approximately 20% and 80% higher than the neighbouring governorates Al Balqaa and Zarqa respectively.2244 However, as the majority of the governorate is uninhabited, the actual population density in urban areas is expected to be much higher.
+More than half of Amman Governorate's population is aged under 25,2245 which increases demands on educational facilities and the dependency rate and would require careful planning for the future.